top of page

 4. These loans are also designed for unexpected cash crunch, not long-term growth.

-The "extended friends and family" option
+2. Crowdfunding: The extended friends and family option

 Entrepreneurs make a pitch online for their company and product to a wide audience, where potential investors can invest relatively small amounts of money in exchange for products, interest, and/or equity.